Your Stay at Papaya Villa

 I have a mantra here at Papaya Villa … No News , No Shoes

 When we decided to move here permanently we were packing our wardrobe and of course truly believed that we needed those cocktail dresses and suits, and naturally we absolutely had to have some ‘power’ business attire.
 In reality all you need here are some board shorts and t-shirts and a few sarongs… shoes? why?
 So I always tell our guests to travel extra light.
-If you are staying a week and need your some laundry done, then the house gal will cheerfully attend to that for you… and voila! your wardrobe has be refreshed… besides you should be too busy chilling out and reclaiming your sanity!
+If you are staying a week and need your some laundry done, then the house gal will cheerfully attend to that for you… and voila! your wardrobe has been refreshed… besides you should be too busy chilling out and reclaiming your sanity!

 Well this about sums up being at Papaya Villa.
 The best thing is that I can get up and do it all over again tomorrow …